HaiqalAly/my_mods/readme.md

 - More traditions
 - More MAA variations
 - Additional tenets
-- New Innovations and more
+- New Cultural fascination (Innovations) and more

 ## 📝 Notes
 These mods are made for personal use and may not be balanced.